Aerodite/osuautodeafen/README.md

 ##

-osuautodeafen is a tool that uses osu! memory data from [Tosu](https://github.com/KotRikD/tosu) to automatically Toggle Deafen on Discord when your defined criteria are reached
+osuautodeafen is a tool that uses osu! memory data from [Tosu](https://github.com/KotRikD/tosu) to automatically Toggle Deafen on Discord when certain criteria are reached

 # Installation Steps

 > [!IMPORTANT]
-> Both osu! and Tosu are __required__ to be open while osuautodeafen is running
+> Tosu is required to be open while osuautodeafen is running

 ## Windows